Written by Andrew Wong

 Intelligent connected packaging can improve compliance and patient adherence by delivering an enhanced patient experience, including convenient access to internet resources that introduce the brand, explain the protocols, review potential side effects and contraindications, and offer an option to receive dosing reminders.

-Outcome #3 – To Gain New Insight Into the Patient and Consumer Journey for Decision-Making
+Outcome #3 – To Gain New Insight into the Patient and Consumer Journey for Decision-Making

-Companies go to great lengths and invest significant resources to better understand the consumer experience as it relates to their products since this drives important insights for decision-making.
+Healthcare product producers go to great lengths and invest significant resources to better understand the consumer experience as it relates to their products since this drives important insights for decision-making.
 That said, once a product is in the possession of a consumer or patient, it’s difficult to continue to gather data and engage with the consumer or patient throughout their ongoing journey with a product.

 NFC labels or tags are data and engagement enablers – they allow brands to better assure, inform and engage consumers before and after purchase, as each label has its own unique identifier that creates real-time, item-level data.